Deep Ad-hoc Beamforming: Supervised channel selection

 where $\I$ is the identity matrix, and $\sigma$ is a hyperparameter with a default value $1$.
 Following the Laplacian eigenvalue decomposition \citep{ng2001spectral} of $\mathbf{A}$, it obtains a $J\times M$-dimensional representation of the channels, $\mathbf{U}=[\u_1,\ldots,\u_M]$, where $\u_i$ is the representation of the $i$th microphone and $J$ denotes the dimension of the representation.

-``Learning-N-best'' conducts agglomerative hierarchical clustering on $\mathbf{U}$, and takes the maximal lifetime of the dendrogram as the threshold to partition the microphones into $B$ clusters ($1\leq B\leq M$), denoted as $\mathcal{U}_1,\ldots,\mathcal{U}_B$.
+``Learning-\textit{N}-best'' conducts agglomerative hierarchical clustering on $\mathbf{U}$, and takes the maximal lifetime of the dendrogram as the threshold to partition the microphones into $B$ clusters ($1\leq B\leq M$), denoted as $\mathcal{U}_1,\ldots,\mathcal{U}_B$.
 The maximum predicted SNRs of the microphones in the clusters are denoted as $q'_1,\ldots,q'_B$ respectively.
 Finally, it groups the microphones that satisfy the following condition into a local microphone array:

 where $q'_*= \max_{1\leq b\leq B} q'_b$.